kolecki4/moogplusplus/README.md

 - Otherwise, you're on your own determining where GSL was installed to.
 Change line 5 of INSTALL.sh to be identical to above.
 Then, change the -I flag to point to your include folder and change the -L flag to point to your lib folder

+- If you are running Mac OS with a conda environment activated (as in, you see "(base)" listed on your command line), you must `conda deactivate` before you run the install script.
+You can safely `conda activate` afterwards.

+-sudo apt install glibc
+-sudo apt upgrade gfortran
+-sudo apt upgrade g++
+-brew install coreutils on mac
+-unit tests to check each par
+-conda deactivate before you install, then conda activate -remove *.o files from github
+-Mac OS install XCode

 ## Running MOOG++